 - Lucifer quotes a line from the Devil Went Down to Georgia right as he's about to possess Sam.

 Lucifer: I'll bet a fiddle of gold against your soul 'cause I think I'm better than you.

 - In what also serves as a Continuity Nod, Lucifer when seeing the effects of Sam drinking demon's blood, says "Chock full of Ovaltine, are we?".
-The YED also compared demon's blood to Ovaltine.
+Azazel also compared demon's blood to Ovaltine.

 - Similarly Named Works: There's also a book and a visual novel named Swan Song.

 - Status Quo Is God: Castiel gets his full powers back.
 And Sam is back from the dead.

 - Talking to Himself: Lucifer in Sam's body has a conversation with Sam, using a mirror.

 Lucifer: I've never lied to you Sam—you can at least pay me the same respect.

 - Wham Episode

 - What an Idiot/Too Dumb to Live: In-Universe, Lucifer considers Dean interrupting his fight with Michael as, even for Dean, a "whole new mountain of stupid".